Stewart Smith — Jed’s Other Poem

 The second half of this line is an OS command that pipes output to a peripheral controller card sitting in one of the motherboard’s expansion slots.
 Which card?
 The one sitting in the slot indicated by the # symbol.
 For example, printer cards were usually installed in expansion slot #1, so PR#1 would ideally pipe subsequent output to your printer card, sending your next string outputs to your tractor-fed dot matrix printer.
 But in this case, we’re connecting to the card in slot #6, which is by convention the floppy disk drive.
 By pinging that disk card we’re actually triggering a warm boot from the attached disk drive.
 With that properly formatted boot disk in place, Bob’s your uncle.

 And then I remembered something.
-These machines have an audio input / output jack—but it’s not for connecting speakers to your computer.
-It’s for loading and saving data to regular old cassette tapes!
-This meant I could get data out of my old Apple as audio, and pipe that into my modern laptop’s line-in port with a simple auxiliary audio cable.
+These machines have an audio input / output jack—but it’s not for connecting speakers or a microphone to your computer.
+It’s for loading and saving data to audio cassette tapes!
+This meant I could get data out of my old Apple as sound, and pipe that into my modern laptop’s line-in port with a simple auxiliary audio cable.
 It was a gleeful sprint from my apartment to Mikey’s Hookup on Graham Avenue to purchase the fanciest minijack cable they had on offer.
-Then it was a matter of finding an Apple ][ emulator for my laptop that could convert that audio data back into plain text.
-For this I selected Virtual ][, which was on lowly Version 4.1 at that time.
-(Still fantastic, though.)
+Then it was a matter of finding an Apple ][ emulator for my laptop that could convert this screechy audio back into usable plain text data.
+I found Virtual ][ v4.1, a fantastic little emulator that not only juggled data like an authentic Apple, but also mimicked the beeps and disk grinds of the genuine article.

 Piping out the Jed code via the cassette tape output port from the original 1979 Apple ][+ computer, through an audio aux cable, into my then-current Macintosh PowerBook laptop running an Apple ][ emulator.
 This photo is actually a bit of a prank as I’d also hooked up the old monitor as a second screen for my laptop while waiting for the binary data to transfer over—hence the desktop interface appearing on it.